tferrari92/automate-all-the-things-insane/README.md

 git push
 ```

 5. Awesome!
-You can now proceed with the Azure DevOps setup.
+You can now proceed with the GitHub Actions setup.

 <br/>
 <br/>